Dangers for the unwary and uninstructed seeker

 Imposters of Truth and pretenders to Wisdom

 Those seekers who DO 'develop their critical faculties' and gain 'invaluable experience' through their encounters with the fantastical teachings of the many charlatans who infest the Occult Jungle are the fortunate few.
 Many are not so lucky.
 We could recount many true stories from our own personal experience of those who have lost their health, homes, families and in some cases, their sanity, through falling into the clutches of such imposters of Truth and pretenders to Wisdom.
-The sad part of all this is that one infamous 'Magician' of the last century, to whom hundreds of websites pay homage, and who is regarded by many occultists as the greatest teacher of "magick", allegedly died muttering "I am perplexed."
+The sad part of all this is that Aleister Crowley, who is widely regarded by many occultists as the greatest teacher of 'magick' (sic), allegedly died muttering "I am perplexed."

 We have no doubt he was very 'perplexed', for after a life of self-indulgent hedonism which makes the excesses of many of our present-day "celebrities" seem like the most austere asceticism, the Higher Self of this poor unfortunate probably found itself in conditions it did not expect; conditions very similar to those we describe on our Religious quotes and occult maxims page.
-This despite a lifetime spent employing innumerable spells, conducting rituals, invoking demons, taking drugs, madly waving wands, pentacles, swords, daggers, and all the other weird and wonderful paraphernalia associated in the popular imagination with "magick".
-What a farcical and fruitless waste of time and energy it all was...to awaken from the dream of earthly life to find it all counted for NOTHING!
+This despite a lifetime spent employing innumerable spells, conducting rituals, invoking demons, taking drugs, madly waving wands, pentacles, swords, daggers, and all the other weird and wonderful paraphernalia associated in the popular imagination with the so-called 'occult.'
+What a farcical and fruitless waste of time and energy it all was. . .to awaken from the dream of earthly life to find it all counted for NOTHING!
 No wonder he was 'perplexed'!!

-We have given no names of such persons, groups, or 'illuminati' orders, although our wide experience could provide enough material for a large book, exposing such nefarious organisations and vultures in human form in no uncertain manner.
-But knowing also that the great Laws can take abundant care of all such beings, and not wishing to be the instrument that gives the first impetus to the operation of these Laws, and feeling a great deal of pity towards these troubled individuals, who are sometimes driven to their unholy endeavours to make a living out of the follies of the unsuspecting, we have refrained—at any rate for the present . . .
+Our wide experience of individual occultists, magicians, and mystical and occult groups of all kinds would provide enough material for a large book, exposing such nefarious organisations and vultures in human form in no uncertain manner.
+But knowing also that the great occult Laws can take abundant care of all such beings, and not wishing to be the instrument that gives the first impetus to the operation of these Laws, and feeling a great deal of pity towards these troubled individuals, who are sometimes driven to their unholy endeavours to make a living out of the follies of the unsuspecting, we have mostly refrained.
+Among the rare exceptions to this rule are Franz Bardon and 'Dr' Maurice Doreal, whom we have written about at some length elsewhere on our website.

 Being hidden, only the very Few ever find it.
 These are those, who unlike the magician we mentioned above, are ready to divest themselves of their intellectual pride, preconceptions and illusions and learn occult TRUTH.
 Such will have no need of 'spirit-guides', mantras, grimoires or wands, for their illuminated Higher Self alone will carry them wherever they may wish to go, be it anywhere on earth or into the highest realms of Light and Bliss.
 If they persist in their devotion to Truth and apply all they learn in the service of others, they will, in time, acquire occult powers undreamed of by those who grub about amongst the poisonous flora and fauna of the Jungle floor.
 Their lives will not end in perplexity but in rapturous joy and full understanding of the shining realm in which they find themselves.
 This is what awaits the sincere seeker on the path to the Light.
 What awaits those who turn to the darkness—or drift in the twilight—is something else entirely . . . which we will discuss in a later article in this course.